dwalone/NSFWtagger_bot/README.md

 Install dependencies with `pip install -r requirements.txt`

+(You may have to also run `pip install --upgrade nudenet` to install further dependencies)

 ### Usage

 Create new Reddit user and make it a moderator of your subreddit(s), or use an existing moderator user.